24/7 Software Menu

-You stare at the mirror knowing you only have thirty seconds before your operations coordinator sends out the bat signal because you haven’t responded to your radio calls.
+You stare at the mirror knowing you only have thirty seconds before your operations coordinator sends out the bat signal because you haven’t responded to your calls.

 Cupping your hands under the faucet, you let the water run over them.

 You put on your glasses, turn on the radio, and rush out of the restroom.

 Your goal is to keep smiles on their faces and to ensure they never find out anything is ever wrong.

 A few variations of “We weren’t prepared for this” make their way over the radio.

 “There’s no way to prepare for all of these incidents,” you tell yourself.

 But, we’re here to tell you there is.

-You’ll need to employ Proactive Operations because incidents occurring on your property is an instance of when, not if.
+You’ll need to employ Proactive Operations because incidents occurring on your property is an instance of when not if.

-So, rather than breaking down the fundamentals of Proactive Operations like we often do, we’re going to give you a realistic scenario of how to be ready for incidents when they occur – not if they occur.
+So, rather than breaking down the fundamentals of Proactive Operations like we often do, we’re going to give you a realistic scenario of how to be ready for incidents when they occur.

 Anything is possible, which is why you need to be ready for anything, even the unexpected, right?